Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 ![](./images/denoise.jpg)

 The input of our network is a stacked N x 14 x H x W channel input, where N is the batch size and H and W are the height and weight in full resolution.
-The 14 channels includes the output from the super resolution network and all additional information from the g buffer used in super resolution as well.
+The 14 channels include the output from the super resolution network and all additional information from the g buffer used in super resolution as well.
 Since we can directly reuse the g buffer generated, there's little cost in getting desired input for the denoise network.

 The network outputs a N x 9 x H x W tensor as the predicted 3 x 3 denoising kernels for each pixel.
 We then denoise the output from the super resolution network with these pixel-level filters.
 ## Results